famedly/ldap-sync/README.md

 cargo nextest run [--no-fail-fast] [-E 'test(<specific_test_to_run>)']
 ```

+Note that tests need to be executed from the repository root since we
+do not currently implement anything to find files required for tests
+relative to it.

 In addition, a modern docker with the `compose` subcommand is
 required - importantly, this is not true for many distro docker
 packages.
 Firewalls also need to be configured to allow container <->